Customise Consent Preferences

 In 1940-42, the organ was rebuilt by Hill, Norman and Beard and the impressive casework by Stephen Dykes Bower added in 1950.

-Throughout 2022 and 2023, a complete rebuilding and reorganisation of the organ is being undertaken by Harrison and Harrison organ builders of Durham.
+Throughout 2022 and 2023, a complete rebuilding and reorganisation of the organ was undertaken by Harrison and Harrison organ builders of Durham.

-This has seen the removal and overhaul of nearly all of its several thousand pipes and the internal layout of the instrument redesigned to achieve a more even distribution of sound throughout the Cathedral.
-The console is being replaced and technology updated to ensure that the organ is fit for purpose for many decades to come.
+This saw the removal and overhaul of nearly all of its several thousand pipes and the internal layout of the instrument was redesigned to achieve a more even distribution of sound throughout the Cathedral.
+The console was replaced and technology updated to ensure that the organ is fit for purpose for many decades to come.

 image-d69687a17646e985998381c981f832b6c60cf34b-7981x5321-jpg